Skip to main content

 • “Incredible optimization and a great many options.”

-• “To make matters worse, Kex's weird stuttering issue returns to the point where the only way to achieve a non-wobbly, non-hitchy framerate was to let go of G-Sync and have the game play at my monitor's refresh rate with V-Sync on.”
+• “To make matters worse, KEX's weird stuttering issue returns too, to the point where the only way to achieve a non-wobbly, non-hitchy framerate was to disable G-Sync and play at the monitor's refresh rate with V-Sync on.”

 • humor